 - The flesh underneath should be soft.
 It must feel squishy so keep cooking 'til it is.
 This could take anywhere between 10-20 minutes.

 - Eggplant retains heat like nothing else so let them cool (trust me on this one - imagine no fingerprints hot).
 When cooled, peel off as much of the charred skin as you can, doesn't matter if there's a bit left attached, as it'll add flavour.
 Chop roughly and place in a bowl.

-Add the lemon juice, tahini and garlic and with either a potato masher or a hand blender, blend to a medium chunky/creamy texture (if that makes sense?).
+- Add the lemon juice, tahini and garlic and with either a fork, potato masher or a hand blender, blend to a medium chunky/creamy texture (if that makes sense?).
 Season well with salt & pepper and stir in the olive oil and yoghurt to form a creamy texture.
 Cover and leave at room temperature - I think it's better eaten this way.